 The Canadian approach to regulation is often referred to as a “pre-approval” system, which means that all NHPs must be licensed by Health Canada before they are allowed to be legally sold to Canadians.
-NHPs are regulated by the NNHPD.
-NHPs have their own regulations, the Natural Health Products Regulations (NHP Regulations), which came into effect in 2004.
+NHPs are regulated by the NNHPD under the Natural Health Products Regulations (NHP Regulations), which came into effect in 2004.

 When the Natural Health Products Regulations were developed, the Standing Committee on Health consulted experts in the field and performed a rigorous review of what types of evidence would be needed to support these products.
 They agreed that many sources of evidence, including traditional use, did support the safety and efficacy of these products.
-Requiring a drug level of evidence, necessary for products developed in a lab, is not reasonable for NHPs when considering their safe nature and their use without oversight from a health care practitioner.
+While many NHPs are supported by scientific evidence, requiring all products to invest in, modern scientific research is not reasonable for NHPs whos use has been proven safe and effective over centuries of use.

 NHPs are required to provide evidence to support all health claims made, and Health Canada reviews all claims made before approving each product.
 The company making the product is required to submit an appropriate amount of evidence to support the efficacy of the NHP.
 The amount of evidence required varies depending on the proposed health claim(s), but sufficient information must be provided before Health Canada will approve the use of a health claim.
 Details on the approved claims for a product can be found by looking up the product’s NPN on the Licensed Natural Health Products Database.

 Yes, it is, and the current system we have in place already accounts for this.
-Why fix a system that is not broken?
 The level of evidence (type and amount) that is provided to support the safety and efficacy of an NHP varies depending on the proposed health claim(s) and the overall risk profile of the product or its ingredients.
 Prescription drugs and their ingredients are, in general, considered higher-risk and require a lot more scrutiny.
 Over-the-counter drugs are considered lower-risk when compared to prescription drugs, but should still be considered much higher-risk when compared to most of the NHPs available.
 Furthermore, many traditional medicines have been used safely and effectively for thousands of years, which is an impressive track record.

 Health Canada found that only 19 per cent of Canadians considered themselves well informed when purchasing NHPs.
 Statistics like this are what motivates us to work hard to help Canadians make educated decisions about the products they use and the variety of products available.
 You can learn more about the way NHPs are currently regulated in Canada by clicking here.
 Additional information about the existing NHP Regulations and the Natural Product Number (NPN) is also available here.